How to Write a Letter of Interest (38 Samples and Examples)

 Include versatile skills

-The letter of interest should contain a versatile set of your skills, experiences, and qualifications because, unlike a cover letter, you are not responding to a specific job description.
+It should contain a versatile set of your skills, experiences, and qualifications because, unlike a cover letter, you are not responding to a specific job description.
 Instead, it provides an overview of what your abilities are.
 Indicating versatile skills also helps set you apart from other peers in the industry.

 Be specific

-The letter of interest should contain specific experiences that help showcase your ability to use your skills.
+It should contain specific experiences that help showcase your ability to use your skills.
 They help show what you have to offer.
 The hiring manager can also form a picture of how you would fit into the company.

 Personalize it